Skip to Main Content

 How to choose between LendingClub and Prosper

 Both LendingClub and Prosper have unique benefits that will be advantageous to borrowers in different situations.
-Here’s how to be sure you’re picking the right lender for your needs.
+Consider these factors to be sure you’re picking the right lender for your needs.

-Borrowers who are in need of a smaller loan and have the help of a creditworthy co-signer will best benefit from a LendingClub personal loan.
-While LendingClub charges an origination fee and a late fee, with Prosper, you may be subject to four fees, including a returned payment and a check payment fee.
+LendingClub charges an origination fee and a late fee.
+With Prosper, however, you may be subject to four fees, including a returned payment and a check payment fee.

 Compare more lenders before applying